Sally Ninham: Club and state rowing

-Ninham's senior club rowing was from the Australian National University Boat Club and the Melbourne University Boat Club.
+Sally Ninham's senior club rowing was from the Australian National University Boat Club and the Melbourne University Boat Club.
 She won a New South Wales state championship title in 1989 in a lightweight coxless four.

 She contested national titles at the Australian Rowing Championships in the lightweight pair and the lightweight coxless four on a number of occasions.
 In 1989 in ANU colours she placed second in the pair and in the four.
 In 1990, racing for MUBC she placed fifth in the pair and fourth in the four.

 Ninham's sole state representation for Victoria came in 1990 when she was selected in the bow seat of the lightweight coxless four which contested and won the Victoria Cup at the Interstate Regatta within the Australian Rowing Championships.

 International representative rowing

 Ninham made her Australian representative debut in 1989 in the lightweight coxless four.
 They raced at the Lucerne International Regatta to a fourth place and then at the 1989 World Rowing Championships in Bled they again finished fourth.
 The following year at the 1990 World Rowing Championships in Lake Barrington, Ninham held the three seat in the women's lightweight four which won the silver medal.
 That same crew also raced that year at the 1990 Canadian Henley Regatta and won the lightweight coxless four title.